Need a Notary Public in Moray?

 A Notary can check original documents and provide certified, notarised copies.

 Certain foreign documents for use in foreign jurisdictions require execution or certification before a Notary.
 This is particularly true when buying or selling abroad.
 Frequently there will be a requirement to appoint an overseas attorney to handle paperwork and open bank accounts on your behalf.
-This power of attorney usually has to be signed in the presence of a Notary.
+It has become much more common during COVID times because of restrictions on international travel.
+A power of attorney in this type of scenario usually has to be signed in the presence of a Notary.

 Notaries have a function in signing documents for the blind or illiterate and can notarise: entry of a person to overseas territories; documentation for formation of overseas companies; and drawing for repayment of Bonds of Debenture.